 - To make the smoked salmon roll-ups, spread a tortilla with cream cheese.
 Place layers of thinly sliced smoked salmon and watercress on top and roll up.
 Slice into bite-sized roll-ups.

-- Sliced ham: Ham is a quintessential brunch staple; deli sliced ham or slices of a baked ham both work.
+- Sliced ham: Ham is a quintessential brunch staple that is both simple and delicious.
+Deli sliced ham or slices of a baked ham both work.